-Historical Villain Upgrade: The Real Life Imhotep was one of the most respected Egyptians who ever lived, the first engineer and architect, inventor of modern medicine (Thousands of years before Hippocrates) a pretty unambiguous good chancellor, and deified after his death (something normally reserved only for the greatest pharaohs).
+Historical Villain Upgrade: The Real Life Imhotep was one of the most respected Egyptians who ever lived, the first engineer and architect, inventor of modern medicine (thousands of years before Hippocrates), a pretty unambiguously good chancellor, and deified after his death (something normally reserved only for the greatest pharaohs).
 He's the Big Bad of the first two movies.

 Except that real Imhotep lived long before the reign of Seti I, so this would have been just some guy named after him.

 Hijacked by Jesus: The Mummy Returns paints Anubis as a Satanic figure who buys souls in exchange for worldly power.
 The Anubis of actual Egyptian myth was one of the good guys.

 Idiot Ball: As Rick lampshades, what the hell was Alex thinking when he decided to go and uncover the Emperor?!
 It's not like his family haven't had a long history dealing with curses and mummies... does it ever end well?!

 Ironic Echo: In The Mummy, Jonathan needs Evy's help translating a hieroglyph in order to complete a spell; in The Mummy Returns, Alex needs Jonathan's help translating the same hieroglyph in a different spell.
 And in both cases, the second party is in mortal peril whilst helping.
 Even better, both of them are under mortal peril from a one on one fight with Ankh-su-namun.
 In fact, the dialogue is almost identical, barring Jonathan's triumphant "Oh!
 I know that one!"